wakululuu/tp/docs/DeveloperGuide.md

 2. McScheduler shows a list of shifts.
 3. User requests to list workers.
 4. McScheduler shows a list of workers.
-5. User requests to unassign worker at a specific position on the workers' list to a shift on a specific position on the shifts' list.
+5. User requests to unassign worker at a specific position on the workers' list to a shift at a specific position on the shifts' list.
-6. McScheduler unassigns specified worker to specified shift.
+6. McScheduler unassigns specified worker from specified shift.

    Use case ends.